rahulmysore23/rahulmysore23.github.io/content/blogs/midwest-block-a-thon.md

 ## Sleep and Pinata Integration

-Vector store issue
+Vector store issue with Pinata

 ## Gemini Integration

 Chat bot and Image gen issue.

-## Submissoin and Presentation
+## Submission and Presentation

+Devpost

 ## Result

+We Won, Placed 1st in the General track.